imofftoseethewizard/plguile3/README.md

 for some labeled timeseries data.

-The 0.7.x versions will add support for inline calls, i.e. "do" statements.
+The 0.7.x versions will add support for cursors and iterative query result handling.

 The 0.9.x versions will add support for triggers.

+The 0.11.x versions will add support for inline calls, i.e. "do" statements.

-The 0.11.x versions will provide function isolation, and initialization and configuration settings.
+The 0.13.x versions will provide function isolation, and initialization and configuration settings.

-The 0.13.x versions will normalize error messages and properly trap and report errors from Guile.
+The 0.15.x versions will normalize error messages and properly trap and report errors from Guile.

-The 0.15.x versions will refine and refactor scruple.scm.
+The 0.17.x versions will refine and refactor scruple.scm.

+The 0.19.x versions will include documentation and examples.

 ## Requirements